The Exceptional Set in Goldbach's Problem with two Chen Primes: Main-sieve removal

 \section{Main-sieve removal}

-The functions $g_1,g_2,g_3$ in Proposition~\ref{le_chensieve} are a product of $\Lambda $ or $\Lambda_{E_3^*}$ and a combination of main- and pre-sieves.
+The functions $g_1,g_2,g_3$ in Proposition~\ref{le_chensieve} are products of $\Lambda$ or $\Lambda_{E_3^*}$ with a main-sieve and a pre-sieve or a difference of pre-sieves.
 In this section, our goal is to show that the main-sieve component can be replaced by a constant, in the approximate sense of Definition~\ref{def_approx}.
+We do so in the generality $\Lambda^*\in\{\Lambda,\Lambda_{E_3^*},r_{P_1}\}$, as the case $\Lambda^*=r_{P_1}$ is needed later for the Cram\'er model.